angrykoala/peer-room/README.md

 * `npm run examples` to run examples in localhost:1222

+> Warning: The following is a first design on how this is **intended** to work, not how this works currently
 # Define topology of an use case
 * **Rooms**
   * Every peer belongs to a room